Canned Dog Foods and Refrigerated or Frozen Cooked Foods

 VibraPet makes a frozen, cooked product using human-grade ingredients that meets AAFCO guidelines.
 Delivery available and carried in a number of stores in the greater Sacramento CA area.
 Will ship to other areas, but shipping of frozen foods is generally prohibitively expensive.

 My Perfect Pet makes frozen, cooked diets prepared with human-grade standards.
 Diets meet AAFCO guidelines, including some approved for puppies.
 Several grain-free varieties available.
 Most blends have moderate amounts of fat (appropriate for most pet dogs).
-The company also makes Snuggles Blend (low phosphorus for dogs with early kidney disease) and two Ultra-Low Glycemic (ULG) blends (suitable for dogs with diabetes), and will prepare custom blends as well.
+The company also makes Snuggles Blend (low phosphorus for dogs with early kidney disease), Kidney Support Blend (for dogs with later stage kidney disease), and two Ultra-Low Glycemic (ULG) blends (suitable for dogs with diabetes), and will prepare custom blends as well.
 Complete nutritional analysis provided for all foods.
-Currently available only at stores in California, Arizona, and Colorado.
+Available from many retailers, use their Find a Store locator.
 Shipping is also available.

 Rayne Clinical Nutrition makes a line of wet "peel and serve" and frozen limited-ingredient diets using exotic proteins.
 They come in two forms: an incomplete diet that consists of just one protein and one carbohydrate and nothing else, suitable for use as an elimination diet for diagnosing food allergies; and a complete form of those diets that add supplements.
 They also make treats using the same limited ingredients.
 These foods are very expensive (estimate $4-$11.50 per day for a 30-pound dog) plus shipping ($5.95 per case for "peel and serve;" frozen is more).

 Update: One person reported that their two dogs experienced severe gastrointestinal upset from the Cod & Sweet Potato Maintenance diet.
 The food looked different than it had before, but the company told them that nothing had changed.
+Another person later reported finding sticks in three different batches of food, with the company not being very responsive about the problem (see Possible Rayne Clinical Nutrition Recall May Be Imminent, posted April 25, 2015, for more info).
 Please let me know if anyone else experiences similar problems.